opendocsg/slw-judgments-backfill/2012_SGCA_61/report.md

 1       The Appellant was injured in a road traffic accident on 3 June 2009.
 He had collided with a minibus driven by the Respondent.
 The Appellant sued the Respondent, claiming damages.

-2       In the court below, the trial judge (“the Judge”) found the Appellant 75% contributorily negligent (see _Thorben Langvad Linneberg v Leong Mei Kuen_ [2012] SGHC 26 (“the GD”)).
+2       In the court below, the trial judge (“the Judge”) found the Appellant 75% contributorily negligent (see _Thorben Langvad Linneberg v Leong Mei Kuen_ <span class="citation">[2012] SGHC 26</span> (“the GD”)).
 Dissatisfied with the decision, the Appellant filed the present appeal, arguing that the Respondent had failed to prove any contributory negligence on his ( _viz_ , the Appellant’s) part.

 3       After hearing the parties’ arguments, we allowed the appeal, holding that the Respondent was 100% liable for the accident.
 We now set out the detailed grounds for our decision.